 To this end, we developed a series of three online mentoring modules to broadly disseminate our mentoring PD in an engaging format that utilizes animations, case studies, and user interactivity.
 The modules were designed to be completed in less than 1 hour.
 We coupled these online modules focused on effective mentoring strategies with a half-day, face-to-face professional development on the elements of ESI.

 The following research question guided our study: How does a hybrid of online and face-to-face PD in ESI and mentoring impact the quality of mentors’ work to support preservice teachers?
-In this paper is shared the results of this proof of concept study of hybrid PD.
+This paper shares the results of this proof-of-concept study of hybrid PD.
 The paper begins with a review of the literature on ESI and effective mentoring, briefly describes the study’s theoretical framework, and describes investigation of the efficacy of this hybrid approach to mentor development.

 Our team delved into the research literature to identify key dimensions of our hybrid PD sequence that would help prepare mentors to effectively support mentees’ science teaching.
 Out of this inquiry, four components emerged, including the need to: (a) develop mentors’ understanding of the components of ESI (Banilower et al., 2010; Weiss, Pasley, Smith, Banilower, & Heck, 2003); (b) develop mentors’ ability to use a palette of support strategies to guide novices in their instructional decision-making (Achinstein & Athanases, 2006; Guha et al., 2016; Lipton & Wellman, 2007; MiraVia, 2012; Wellman & Lipton, 2017); (c) emphasize the use of data and evidence of student learning when engaging in mentoring conversations versus an emphasis on the novice’s teaching practices (Darling-Hammond, 2014; Stobaugh, Tassell, & Norman, 2010); and (d) maximize teachers’ learning through hybridizing asynchronous and traditional professional development (Clary et al., 2017; Fishman et al., 2013; Limperos, Buckner, Kaufmann, & Frisby, 2015; Moon, Passmore, Reiser, & Michaels, 2014; Thomas, 2011).